 5) Get Books from the Library!

 I suggest this for two reasons: 1) It’s definitely cheaper than buying your own books and 2) It forces you to have a deadline, especially if you got the book after a lengthy time on the wait-list.
 I HATE having to return books unread and I hate it even more if I have to take out a book multiple times just to read it!
-I find that my taking multiple books out from the library, I better prioritize my reading and it gives me that push to finish that book in time.
+I find that by taking multiple books out from the library, I better prioritize my reading and it gives me that push to finish the book in time.
 Having a calendar that tells you when each book is due will help you keep track of everything.

 One of the reasons I am able to read so many books is because of my library’s eCatalogue.
 For really popular books my library with have 2-3X the number of eBooks as they do physical copies, so the waitlists for eBooks is way shorter than for physical books!
 I can instantly download them and instantly return them as soon as I am finished.